Milk Tea: Love at First Drink

 - Then pour in the milk.

-Personally I prefer an only slightly-warm milk tea, so I add the milk straight from the refrigerator.
-If you want to add the milk before the sugar or want to make sure your tea doesn’t cool from adding cold milk, allow the milk to sit out for and come to room temperature.
+Personally, I prefer only slightly-warm milk tea, so I add the milk straight from the refrigerator.
+But if you want to add the milk before the sugar or want to make sure your tea doesn’t cool from adding cold milk, allow the milk to sit out for and come to room temperature.
 Heating milk causes a distinctive smell and film on the liquid that not all people like.
 If that doesn’t bother you and you want a hot milk tea, you can heat up the milk.

-If you want iced milk tea, I recommend using slightly more tea leaves and putting in some ice-cubes.
-Or, if you have time and want to make sure your milk tea doesn’t get diluted, you could cool your tea in the refrigerator.
+On the other hand, if you want iced milk tea, I recommend using slightly more tea leaves and putting in some ice-cubes.
+Or, if you have time and want to make sure your tea doesn’t get diluted, you could cool your tea in the refrigerator.

-Notes: Of course, everyone is different as far as tastes, so you can adjust the ratios to your liking.
+Notes: Of course, everyone’s taste is different, so you can adjust the ratios to your liking.
 The main thing I’ve found is that the secret to Japanese-style milk tea is using uva leaves and perhaps some darjeeling mixed in.
 After that, it’s up to you!